pbaille/facets/README.md

 There is certainly good macros to write over all this, I haven't do it for now.

+### Concrete usage

+Please see the datac namespace and datac.md to have a concrete exemple of how facets can be used

 ## Disclaimer

 Early stage of development, performance optimisations are not yet adressed, error handling should be correct but i've not written any tests yet.